elemprod/lptask/README.md

 The scheduler offers the following features:

+* The scheduler's design has been optimized for low power embedded applications.
+* The platform specific port function make is easy for developers to take advantage of any sleep, timer and other power reduction mechanisms provided by a particular processor.
-* The core scheduler module consumes ~1,000 bytes of ROM making it well suited for embedded platforms.
+* The core scheduler only module consumes ~1,000 bytes of ROM making it well suited for embedded platforms.
-* All memory is statically allocated providing a fixed compile time memory footprint.
+* All scheduler and task memory is statically allocated, providing a fixed compile time memory footprint.
 * Each unbuffered scheduler task only requires 20 bytes of RAM on a typical 32-bit processor.
-* The scheduler is simple to learn and easy to use, configuring and starting a new task only requires a few lines of code.
+* The scheduler is simple to learn and easy to use.
+Configuring and starting a new task only requires a few lines of code.
-* The scheduler encourages the practice of writing lightweight interrupt handlers which can improve system responsiveness and stability.
-ISR work can easily but moved into the main context with minimal overhead.
+* The scheduler encourages the practice of writing lightweight interrupt handlers which can improve the system responsiveness and stability of an embedded application.
+Work from interrupt handlers can easily be moved into the main context with minimal overhead.
-* The scheduler was designed from the ground up for low power applications.
-It offers flexible support for sleep, timer and power reductions mechanisms through the platform specific port function  calls.

 ## Comparison to Preemptive OS

-The cooperative scheduler does not provide all of the same features which a preemptive OS typically does, the major differences include:
+The cooperative scheduler does not provide all of the same features which a preemptive OS typically does.
+The major differences include:

-* Expired tasks are are executed in the order in which they are added to the scheduler's que, no task prioritization functionality is provided.
+* Expired tasks are are executed in the order in which they are added to the scheduler's que.
+No task prioritization functionality is provided.
 * A task's handler executes until completion, once the task expires, in a cooperative manner.
-A task handler can only be suspended by a interrupt or exception events and not by another scheduler tasks.
+A task handler can only be suspended by a interrupt or exception events and not by another scheduler task.
 * It's typical to have several milliseconds of jitter in task execution intervals for a system with multiple active tasks queued at the same time.
-This jitter is nearly always acceptable for UI tasks such as blinking an LED, debouncing a switch or timing the length of music note.
+This jitter is nearly always acceptable for UI tasks, such as blinking an LED, debouncing a switch or timing the length of music note.
 * Tasks which require finer grain control or more deterministic behavior should be implemented with a dedicated  hardware timer.
 For example, an application might implement a real-time motion control loop with a 50 Hz hardware timer and perform UI tasks with the scheduler.

-Most typical embedded systems only require hard real time performance for  small subset of their tasks and often don't require hard real performance at all.
-These systems can live within the schedulers constraints saving the overhead and complexity required by a typical RTOS.
+Most embedded systems only require hard real time performance for a small subset of their tasks and often don't require hard real performance at all.
+These systems can live within a cooperative scheduler's constraints, saving the overhead and complexity required by a typical RTOS.

 ## Cooperative Scheduler Use Cases

-The scheduler can be used in almost any simple to medium complexity embedded systems but really shines for applications which have some of the following characteristics.
+The scheduler can be used in almost any simple to medium complexity embedded systems but it really shines for applications which have some of the following characteristics:

 * Power reduction is a high priority.
-* The selected platform has the hardware required to to pause program execution and sleep in a low power state.
+* The selected platform has the hardware required to to pause program execution and sleep in a low power state during inactivity.
-* The application has low duty cycle and is anticipated to be sleeping the majority of the time.
+* The application has a low-duty cycle and is anticipated to be sleeping the majority of the time.
 * RAM and ROM resources are limited.

 <img src="./docs/img/scheduler_app.svg" align="center" hspace="15" vspace="15" alt="Typical Scheduler Application">

 ## Initializing & Starting the Scheduler

 The scheduler must be initialized and started from the main context.
-The `sched_start()` function repeatably executes expired tasks sleeping when no tasks are active.
+The `sched_start()` function repeatably executes expired tasks, sleeping when no tasks are active.
 The function does not return until the the scheduler is stopped.
 Many implementations will never need to stop the scheduler unless they need reset the processor to enter the boot loader for a firmware upgrade or similar task.

 ```c
 int main() {